 When the strike broke out in August 1980, I gathered all the employees of the clinic where I worked, proposing that we support the strike.
 Apart from one person, they all agreed.
 We went to the shipyard and gave our written support to the strike with our signatures.
 I stayed there until the end of the strike as the representative of the educational and professional counseling center on behalf of my colleagues who returned home.
 Some people did not leave the shipyard at all during the strike.
 In order to enter the shipyard, passes were needed at all.
 We had passes to out in the evening and return in the morning.

-Pass signed by Lech Wałęnsa to leave the shipyard strike at night and return in the morning
+Pass signed by Lech Wałęsa to leave the shipyard strike at night and return in the morning

-One time when a group of us were sitting in the shipyard's Health and Safety Hall waiting for a colleague to come back from Warsaw, it suddenly occurred to me that we do not have any propositions of statutes or principles written down on which we based the movement.
-So we took a piece of paper and Mariusz Muskat and Bogdan Borusewicz wrote right then and there the postulates concerning the establishment of Free Trade Unions.
+One time when a group of us were sitting in the shipyard's Health and Safety Hall waiting for Prime Minister Mieczysław Jagielsky to return from Warsaw, it suddenly occurred to me that we do not have any propositions of statutes or principles written down on which we based the movement.
+So we took a piece of paper and Mariusz Muskat and Bogdan Borusewicz and wrote right then and there the postulates concerning the establishment of Free Trade Unions.
 I still have the original document at my house.